Menu

 You (or your teacher on your behalf) are welcome to contact the committee chair to propose a different presentation format.

 Original research is not expected.
-You may use information in the general carillon history section of Playing the Carillon: An Introductory Method by John Gouwens.
-(Two-octave carillon players using The Belmont Carillon Book may contact the committee chair to obtain these pages.)
+You may use information in the general carillon history section of Playing the Carillon: An Introductory Method (and you may contact the committee chair to obtain these pages).

 D. Concert program design requirement